ciprian-dragoe/Less.Keys/README.md

 <br>Example: by setting a:left when you have the space key pressed and press the "a" key you will instead have the "left" key pressed

 ## Shortcuts
 You can also create your own shortcuts.
-For this you need to assign to a key combination a number which then you must implement in the `./src/app/environmentDependent/live/shortcuts/resolver.ahk`
+For this you need to assign a key combination with a number that must be implemented in the `./src/environmentDependent/live/shortcuts/resolver.ahk`
 <br>The implementation is done in autohotkey.
-Please recompile the program after creating the new shortcut using `./src/compileLive.ahk`
+Please recompile the program after creating the new shortcut using `./src/lessKeys/compileLive.ahk`
 - please be sure in the taskbar the program is not already running as it won't be able to write over it the new version
 - sometimes the antivirus can complain that the resulted file has a trojan, you can ignore the warning and set to allow the compiled file on your system